Some people will disagree with trying to get smaller children to help around the house.

 This time in their lives is for play, not for working – surely?

-While I am in full agreement that play and fun should be top of the list – theres no reason why some chores can’t be weaved into that fun too!
+Whilst I am in full agreement that play and fun should be top of the list – there’s no reason why some chores can’t be weaved into that fun too!

-I really believe in getting everyone in the family involved in its running smoothly – and that can start early!
+I really believe in getting everyone in the family involved in its smooth running – and that can start as early as the child allows.

 Getting small children to help around the house is crucial to bringing them up to be able to look after themselves in their adult lives.